RichardCoffee/privacy-my-way/README.md

 3. Go to __Dashboard -> Plugins__ screen and activate the plugin.
 4. Either click on the __Settings__ link, or go to __Dashboard -> Setting -> Privacy My Way__, to edit and save the options.

+### Upgrades

 Release updates are handled using [Plugin Update Checker](https://github.com/YahnisElsts/plugin-update-checker), so everything should work the WordPress way.
 Support for [GitHub Updater](https://github.com/afragen/github-updater) is also present.

-### Warning
+## Warning

 This is beta code.
 Use at your own risk.
 I do not expect it to break your site, but if it does, then you get to keep the pieces.
-Please do not email them to me.

 ## FAQ